Applications for the 2026/27 Programme are now closed!

 The Programme will launch on 1 July 2026 and run until 30 June 2027.
 Sessions take place on weekday evenings (from 6.30-9pm) usually on the third Tuesday of the month and alternate between peer support meetings and masterclasses, all of which are designed to work across all forms of writing.
 The Programme will take place at the Library and some travel/access bursaries will be available.

-You can find a comprehensive set of FAQs here.
-If you still have any questions regarding your application, please contact the Programme Team, on 0207 766 4765 or emergingwriters@londonlibrary.co.uk.
+If you have any questions regarding the Programme or your recent application, please contact the Programme Teamon emergingwriters@londonlibrary.co.uk.

 Programme Funding